jbcodeforce/eda-quickstarts/quarkus-reactive-kafka-producer/README.md

 quarkus ext add smallrye-openapi smallrye-health
 ```

-`apicurio-registry-avro` automatically creates Java Beans from avsc files saved in `src/main/avro` to the folder `target/generated-sources/avsc` which should be in your IDE java source path so you own class  can import those beans.
+`apicurio-registry-avro` automatically creates Java Beans from avsc files saved in `src/main/avro` to the folder `target/generated-sources/avsc` which should be in your IDE java source path so your own classes  can import those beans.

+The following tutorials and guides are important to study to get a better understanding of the code and configuration of this repository:

 * [See the schema registry avro quarkus guide](https://quarkus.io/guides/kafka-schema-registry-avro)
 * [See Dev Services for Kafka](https://quarkus.io/guides/kafka-dev-services)